ErpNetDocs/tech/modules/logistics/wms/wms-worker/compatibility.md

 -	Minimum Processor: 1GHZ
 -	The following screen resolutions (pixel dimensions) are supported:

+The following Android devices have been tested:
+- ???
-The following Android devices have been tested.
-Other models may work as well when meeting the other requirements in this document but cannot be guaranteed o	Zebra MC ???
+Other models may work as well when meeting the other requirements in this document but cannot be guaranteed.

 Recommendations:
 - The manufacturers device software should allow to configure following scanner settings on the device: